How Will You Measure Your Life

 The Ticking Clock

-In Relationships, it's all about Timing and compounding.
+In Deep relationships require trust, listening, and empathy, it's all about Timing and Repeated actions yield exponentially increasing returns over time.
 We have to invest in them early and strong, such that they could grow deep and powerful, and be a meaningful factor in our happiness when we need them.

 However, people tend to do the opposite, they have a transactional perception towards people, they invest in others only when they need something, and by that time it's too little too late.
 Don't think you can neglect your most important relationships in your life and it will be okay, even if you have a strong history.
 Be there with them now, be fully present, and invest time and energy to it, because that's the most important factor in our life's happiness.